GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’ macro may be used to generate

-text for use in the DIAGNOSTICS
+text for use in the Diagnostics

 section for most section 1, 6 and 8 commands; see